cerruhh/neoRealms/README.md

 You can find all the ascii art under storage/art.py You can customize this screen by changing the string.

+Alternatively you can enable "small_welcome_art" to get a smaller welcome art.

 ### autocollect autocollect money
 The client will automatically collect money when entering a room.